 In this 15-minute video, weight loss surgery patients share how they have adjusted to new eating habits and their new lives.
 Experts give solid guidelines on your new post-surgery diet.
+Follow the diet progression as instructed by your provider and program staff.

 To avoid possible problems, ask yourself these questions whenever you eat: